Kline, Balthazar

 In December 1876 Kline advertises that “Having charge of all the negatives taken by Mr. Nicholas, at Hart’s Portrait Gallery, persons wishing more copies of their portraits can have some, by applying at the River View Gallery, opposite Rourke and Sons, Saddlers.”

-The River View Portrait Rooms were the target of theft in May 1877, the news description providing an opportunity for imaginative observation of the equipment in use at the time.
-[12]
+The River View Portrait Rooms were the target of theft in May 1877, indicating the equipment in use at the time.

-The dispute with Timothy Noble that occurs in October of 1880 [13], is the last mention of Balthazar Kline as a photographer, although the following advertisement of July 1881 reveals the Maitland Photo & Tin Tag Company operating from Kline’s address.
-[14]
+A dispute with Timothy Noble that occurs in October of 1880 [9], is the last mention of Balthazar Kline as a photographer, although this advertisement of July 1881 reveals the Maitland Photo & Tin Tag Company operating from Kline’s address.
+[10]

 The furniture and effects of B. Kline are offered for sale in October 1892 [11] prior to his death in 1893.
 [12]

-[1] Kline had been married to Cornelia Charlotte Geissler in Frankfurt in 1854; Maria died in Maitland in 1863.
-He remarried at Maitland in 1866 to Sarah Emily Moy.
+[1] Kline had been married to Cornelia Charlotte Geissler in Frankfurt in 1854; after her death Maitland in 1863 Kline remarried at Maitland in 1866 to Sarah Emily Moy.

 [2] Maitland Mercury, 25 March 1893